 Back to top

-Iowa All Hazards Incident Management Team (AH-IMT)
+Iowa All Hazards Incident Management Team (IA-AHIMT)

-Iowa’s All Hazards Incident Management Team (AH-IMT) is a cadre of multi-agency, multi-jurisdictional professionals, activated to support incident management at large or complex incidents, disasters or special events.
+Iowa’s All Hazards Incident Management Team (IA-AHIMT) is a cadre of multi-agency, multi-jurisdictional professionals, activated to support incident management at large or complex incidents, disasters or special events.
 The IMT has been developed at the state level to provide support to local officials who become overwhelmed during a long-lasting disaster event.
 The team serves in a support function, filling in for fatigued personnel and providing technical advice in areas where specialized expertise is needed.
 Through the local county emergency management agency, a local incident commander may submit a request to HSEM for the deployment of the Iowa AH-IMT for incident support.

 Iowa’s All Hazards Incident Management Team Mobile Unit.